JoshuaHess12/miaaim-python/docs/source/index.rst

    .. container:: rightside

-      MIAAIM is a software to align and analyze multiple-omics tissue imaging data.
+      MIAAIM is a software to align and analyze multi-omics tissue imaging data.
       The workflow includes high-dimensional image compression and preprocessing, image registration,
-      tissue state modelling, and domain transfer.
+      tissue state modeling, and domain transfer.

       MIAAIM was developed by
       `Joshua Hess <https://github.com/JoshuaHess12>`_ at